n., plural: polygenic traits

 In humans, height, skin color, hair color, and eye color are examples of polygenic traits.
 Type-2 diabetes, coronary heart disease, cancer, and arthritis are also deemed polygenic.
 However, these conditions are not just genetic since polygenes can be influenced by environmental factors.

 The term polygenic comes from poly, meaning “many” and genic, meaning “of genes”.

-Polygenic trait should not be confused as a codominant trait.
+Polygenic traits should not be confused with codominant traits.
 Blood type AB in humans, for instance, is not a polygenic trait.
 Rather, it is a case of codominance.
-The two alleles for A and B antigens on the red blood cells of blood type AB individuals are dominant, and therefore are expressed together.
+The two alleles for A and B antigens on the red blood cells of blood type AB individuals are dominant and therefore are expressed together.

 - Nirenberg: History Section: Gregor Mendel.
 (2019).
 Retrieved from Nih.gov website: https://history.nih.gov/exhibits/nirenberg/HS1-mendel.htm

 - Wood AR, et al. (2014).
 “Defining the role of common variation in the genomic and biological architecture of adult human height”.
 Nature Genetics.
 46 (11): 1173–1186.

 - Rosenbloom, A. L., Joe, J. R., Young, R. S., & Winter, W. E. (1999).
 Emerging epidemic of type 2 diabetes in youth.
 Diabetes Care, 22(2), 345–354. https://doi.org/10.2337/diacare.22.2.345

 - Melmed, S., Polonsky, K. S., Larsen, P. R., & Kronenberg, H. M., eds.
 (2011).
 Williams textbook of endocrinology (12th ed.).
 Philadelphia: Elsevier/Saunders. pp. 1371–1435.